crschnick/pdx_unlimiter/docs/GUIDE.md

 either saved in your documents directories or your Steam cloudsave directories.
 The Pdx-Unlimiter will try to automatically detect any of those game installation and save game directories.
 If any installation is not detected, you can set them manually in the settings menu.
+Note that only installations of Paradox games with installed Paradox Launcher are supported!

 Furthermore, the Pdx-Unlimiter has an internal savegame storage independent of the savegame directories of installed games.
 The default location is `<User Home>\Pdx-Unlimiter\savegames` on windows and `~/.pdx-unlimiter/savegames` on Linux.
 You can however change this location in the settings menu.
-To prevent the storage from bloating, you have to explicitly import any savegame that you want to manage.
+For performance reasons and to prevent the storage from bloating, you have to explicitly import any savegame that you want to manage.
-There are however many different ways of importing savegames, as you will see later.

 ## Savegame management